nditech/Tech-PowershellModules/README.md

 ## Intro

-A place to get custom powershell written for use within NDI.
+A place to get custom powershell modules written for use within NDI.

 **[⬆ back to top](#documentation)**